-As the credit crunch bites most of us need to be careful and ideally save money without losing out.
+It’s all very well to say you want to save money but crucially most of us want to be able to do this without losing out.
 Here we explore tips to achieve just this.

 Check your loans and borrowing

 Most of us have a loan, mortgage or credit card, often all three.
 But how much interest are we being charged on each of these each month and are we sure we can remember all the credit we have?

 You can get a quick snapshot of what your outstanding loans and credit facilities are by checking your Experian credit report – free with a 30-day trial of CreditExpert.

 Your credit report lists your credit accounts and repayments history so you can check what’s outstanding and what’s costing you the most.

 Making sure you have the best credit history possible will ensure you’re positioned to get the best loan or credit facility possible.